 - Do you get paid if you have an accident at work?

 You might be unsure of what statutory sick pay (SSP) is, how it works, and whether or not you are entitled to it.
 Unfortunately, there are circumstances where illness and injury could affect your ability to work, meaning you have to take time off to recover and rest.
-If an illness or injury has rendered your ability to work for more than 4 days, then you could receive statutory sick pay.
+If an illness or injury has rendered your ability to work for more than 4 days, you could receive statutory sick pay.
 You will be required to provide evidence that you are suffering or have been injured, such as a doctors note.
 Statutory Sick Pay is paid by the employer at a rate of £94.25 for 28 weeks.

 Depending on the type of contract you have will determine whether or not you’ll be eligible for Statutory Sick Pay.
-Some businesses have typical company sick pay schemes set in place for employees who need to take sick leave.
+Some businesses have typical company sick pay schemes for employees who need to take sick leave.
 Therefore, it is always worth checking whether or not your employer offers sick pay in the event of an injury or illness.
 It is worth remembering that you could still pursue a claim for compensation if a negligent employer causes an accident even though you are receiving sick pay from your employer.
 A claim against your employer may be valid if, through their negligence, you have become unexpectedly ill or suffered an avoidable injury.
 To find out more about claiming sick pay after an accident at work, continue reading.

 You might be asking yourself, “will I get paid sick pay at work if I’m off ill?”.
 If so, this section may be of interest to you.